Codecademy/docs/content/swift/concepts/functions/functions.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-**Functions** are self-contained chunks of code that perform a specific task.
+**Functions** are blocks of code organized together to perform a specific task.
 A function is given a name that identifies what it does, and this name is used to “call” the function to perform its task when needed.

 ## Defining and Calling Functions